euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 (with target, start system, and one start solution), the user can call a “next” function to compute the next point at the solution path that originates at the start solution given at initialization.
-This “next” function (available for standard double, double double, and quad double precision) allows a detailed investigation of the properties of a particular solution path.
+This “next” function (available for standard double, double double, quad double precision, and arbitrary multiprecision) allows a detailed investigation of the properties of a particular solution path.
 In addition, it gives the user a fine control over the order of execution.
 If desired, the tolerances and the step size can be adjusted as needed in an application that plots solution trajectories.

 Another (future) application of phcpy is a web interface, such as at https://kepler.math.uic.edu (beta version) presented by Xiangcheng Yu at